Women's political participation in India

+During India's 2014 parliamentary general elections, the voter turnout for women was 65.63%, slightly lower than the 67.09% turnout for men.
+However, after a decade, in the 2024 Lok Sabha elections, women's voter turnout slightly surpassed that of men, with 65.8% of women casting their votes compared to 65.6% of men.
+Although there has been progress worldwide, women continue to be underrepresented in political institutions.
+Deep-rooted social norms, structural inequalities, and restricted access to resources still pose significant obstacles to their full participation.
+India was ranked 143rd out of 183 nations.
+However, Indian women have achieved significant milestones, serving as President, Prime Minister, and Chief Ministers of various states.
+For decades, they have been elected to state legislative assemblies and the national parliament.

 Constitutional rights of women

-The Constitution of India establishes a parliamentary system of government, and guarantees its citizens the right to be elected, freedom of speech, freedom to assemble and form associations, and vote.
-The Constitution of India attempts to remove gender inequalities by banning discrimination based on sex and class, prohibiting human trafficking and forced labour, and reserving elected positions for women.
+The Constitution of India establishes a parliamentary system of government that guarantees all citizens the right to vote, hold office, free speech, freedom to assemble, and to form associations.
+The Constitution prohibits discrimination based on sex, class, human trafficking, and forced labour, and requires that elected positions be reserved for women.

-The Government of India directed state and local governments to promote equality by class and gender including equal pay and free legal aid, humane working conditions and maternity relief, rights to work and education, and raising the standard of living.
-Women were substantially involved in the Indian independence movement in the early 20th century and advocated for independence from Britain.
-Independence brought gender equality in the form of constitutional rights, but historically women's political participation has remained low.
+The Government of India directs state and local governments to promote class and gender equality by including equal pay, free legal aid, humane working conditions, maternity relief, the rights to work and education, and raising the standard of living.
+Despite these directives, women's political participation has historically remained low.